September 21, 2021 by Nancy Eagleton

 Another troubling trend among women and their healthcare habits that is that some women do not have a primary doctor.
 An analysis of data from the U.S. Centers for Disease Control and Prevention’s Behavioral Risk Factor Surveillance System by the Kaiser Family Foundation in 2019, revealed that 23 percent of Floridian women surveyed and 32 percent of Hispanic women living in Florida surveyed reported they had no personal doctor.

-During an annual physical, Dr. Ordonez speaks to her patients about their personal health history, family medical history, mental health, social factors and lifestyle, including their dietary habits and physical activity.
-She also orders blood work and recommended health screenings and records vital signs, such as body weight, blood pressure and heart rate.
+During an annual physical, primary care doctors speak to their patients about their personal health history, family medical history, mental health, social factors and lifestyle, including their dietary habits and physical activity.
+They also order blood work and recommended health screenings and records vital signs, such as body weight, blood pressure and heart rate.
 And she offers vaccinations when appropriate.

 The blood work, for example, can show the presence of an infection with elevated white blood cells, anemia or internal bleeding with too few red blood cells, high blood sugar that may indicate diabetes, and thyroid, kidney and liver function.
 A mental health screening can reveal depression, anxiety and sleep disorders, which can lead to other health problems.
 A discussion about family history can uncover risk factors that need to be addressed now to prevent the progression of disease.